fuzzc0re/tailwindcss-svelte-typescript-rollup/README.md

 Everything just works.

+## Features

+This aims to be a batteries-included rollup setup.
+The tsconfig enforces strict typescript rules in order to give a solid foundation for the projects that will use the template.
+The eslint config enforces the airbnb style guide and the prettier config helps with that.
+Only the ternary operators do not adhere from time to time.
+For routing the library svelte-spa-router is used.

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/fuzzc0re/tailwindcss-svelte-typescript-rollup/issues/new) here on GitHub.

 ## Creator

+The template setup is written by [Dimitris Karoukis](https://www.dkaroukis.com) (fuzzc0re).

 [Tailwind Toolbox](https://www.tailwindtoolbox.com/) was created by and is maintained by **[Amrit Nagi](https://amritnagi.info/)**, Co-owner of [Astrava.Solutions](https://astrava.solutions).